Controlled Insurance Program (CIP)

 What is a Controlled Insurance Program?

-A Controlled Insurance Program (CIP) is designed to provide insurance coverage to multiple entities, such as contractors and subcontractors, under a single insurance policy.
+A Controlled Insurance Program (CIP) provides insurance coverage to multiple entities, such as contractors and subcontractors, under a single insurance policy.
 This means that instead of each contractor obtaining its own insurance, the project owner or developer secures a comprehensive insurance policy that covers all involved parties.

 Key Benefits of CIPs